anee-helsinki/KingsQueensAndDeities/README.md

 <b>Kings:</b> The text file from which we extracted the connections between kings and deities within a window of ten words; frequency lists; collocate lists; other statistics and lists concerning the data on kings and deities.

-<b>Lists:</b> Lists used for preprocessing of the data.
-Frequency lists of the words analyzed.

 <b>Queens:</b> A listing of queens and the deities mentioned in the same text.
 A list of pairs of queens and deities with the number of times they were mentioned together in all the texts studies.
 A list of the texts used.

 <b>Networks:</b> The gexf files used to create the graphs in Gephi.
 The Gephi project with the original graphs from which the pictures in the folder *Visualization* have been extracted/modified.

 <b>OraccData:</b> The words extacted from the JSON files available from Oracc.

+<b>Standardization:</b> Lists used for standardizing proper nouns in the textual data.

 <p align="center">
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/3.0/88x31.png" /></a><br />These files are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-ShareAlike 3.0 Unported License</a>.</p>